airicbear/cis-4496-project/Code/monet_cyclegan/data_acquisition/README.md

 - `datasets` - Load the datasets into a format that is usable for training and testing the model.

+- `download_dataset` - Download the Kaggle dataset onto local storage.

-- `utils` - Utilities for working with different data formats such as the *TFRecord* format.
+- `utils` - Helper methods for data acquisition tasks.